signal-kite/articles/how-to-host-your-app-on-aws-with-ssl-and-database-for-free.md

 You will see the warning titled "Root user access keys are not recommended", click the checkbox and then the _Create access key_ button.
 In the next window copy both the access id and secret key.
 You also can download the keys in a file.

-4. **AWS EB Configuring** In your IDE terminal run the command (if you have or will have multiple applications, please jump to p.5):
+**4. AWS EB Configuring** In your IDE terminal run the command (if you have or will have multiple applications, please jump to p.5):

 ```
 eb init